very-good-science/data-ethics-club/site/contents/write_ups/2021/15-11-21_writeup.md

 People are not always trained to interpret graphs or statistics.
 Even when we are trained it can be difficult.
 Language can be very opaque - researchers don't always put in the effort to communicate complex things to the public, which perhaps links with academics assuming the public are stupid?

 Social media can be used for good.
-People are using it to ask the public questions and build trust by being available to discuss feedback.
-On the other hand social media is an echo chamber of people engaging with the content that they are interested in, and agree with.
+Scientists are using it to ask the public questions and build trust by being available to discuss feedback.
+On the other hand social media is an echo chamber of people engaging with the content that they are interested in, and agree with, and so perhaps these messages aren't always reaching as far as we would like.

 We need to remember that science is not designed to be ingested paper by paper.
 It's supposed to be a field where messages are shared based on collective evidence.
-Preprints getting into the news before being peer reviewed set people's expectations before
+Preprints getting into the news before being peer reviewed set people's expectations high, and do not represent fields as a cumulative picture, of which a single paper is just a very small rock on a hill.

-It's easier when we already trust someone's opinion to believe what they say subsequently.
+Building trust with the public is especially important because it's easier when we already trust someone's opinion to believe what they say subsequently.

 Typically we have observed that the media are not good at dealing with different perspectives.
 It nowadays seems to favour a single certainty rather than the uncertainty.